Guide to Planning and Conducting Usability Tests

 The usability test facilities are located in Suzzallo library.
 There you will find the following resources:

 - A computer station is provided with a full suite of software.
-Additionally the desktop recording software Camtasia has been loaded onto the machine.
-(Click here for a walk-through on using this software.)
+Additionally the desktop recording software Morae has been loaded onto the machine.
 The computer includes a clip-on microphone and speakers.

 - Furniture: There are chairs available for one participant and the test monitor.
 There is also room for one or two observers, although with two observers things will be tight and the participant will probably be uncomfortable.